Skip to the content.

 Installing Dependencies

-sudo apt-get install build-essential autoconf automake libtool \
+sudo apt-get install build-essential autoconf automake libtool pkg-config \

 libtree-sitter-dev ruby3.2-dev libyaml-dev libssl-dev \